hoferdghg/hoferdghg/README.md

 ## Hello, world! 👋🏻
 ### Welcome to my GitHub profile
-I'm  a 26 years old AutoCad drafter, Architecture Visualization and Construction Drawings specialist.
+I'm  a 26 years old AutoCad drafter, Architecture Visualization and Construction Drawing specialist.
 I'm currently studying software development, seeking knowledge to build a career in the area.

 ---